Tongeren: Middle Ages

-Waves of Germanic settlers and invaders changed the area significantly.
+Significant waves of Germanic settlers and invaders changed the area.
 The Merovingian period between the fifth and the eighth century is not well documented.
 The building of a new church and the foundation of a chapter of canons took place in Carolingian times, at the very place where the old bishops’ houses stood, and where the basilica still stands today.
 The construction of the current basilica started at the beginning of the thirteenth century in the prevalent Gothic style of that period.
 Other buildings were added to the religious core of the city, including new commercial areas, hospitals and artisans quarters.
 The thirteenth century also saw the building of the medieval defensive wall, several new churches and cloisters, and the beguinage.
 The city became one of the “bonnes villes” ("good cities") of the Prince-Bishopric of Liège.

 From seventeenth century until contemporary age

 In 1677, the city was burned almost entirely by Louis XIV’s troops, a catastrophe from which Tongeren never completely recovered.
 The rebirth of the city dates from after 1830.